-A Complainant who alleges unlawful discrimination/retaliation may make an informal complaint, either orally or in writing: 1) to a building administrator; 2) directly to one of the COs; and/or 3) to the Superintendent or other Corporation-level employee.
+A Complainant who alleges unlawful discrimination/retaliation may make an informal complaint either orally or in writing to: 1) a building administrator; 2) one of the COs; or 3) the Superintendent or other Corporation-level employee.

 All informal complaints must be reported to one of the COs, who either will facilitate an informal resolution as described below or appoint another individual to facilitate an informal resolution.